Letting creation be the drive on this journey of the unimagined life.

 Despite the overwhelming haze of questions and uncertainty, there seems to be one, constant example of God’s provision in these trying times.
 A beautiful reminder that this chapter was written with great purpose and it has a specific part to play in my handwritten story.
 Reminders and examples that I often become blind to, but ones that are graciously provided time and time again by no means of my own, but through the beautiful gift of COMMUNITY.

 Community is one of the most life changing gifts that I have been so freely, and undeservingly, given.
 One that blesses my life EVERY single day.
-I’m still amazed that there was a time in my life when I would have chosen, even fought for, a lifestyle of independence, isolation, and self-reliance; left with a heart hardened and warped to believe false foundations of this world.
+I’m still amazed that there was a time in my life when I would have chosen, even fought for, a lifestyle of independence, isolation, and self-reliance.
 I’m so thankful God didn’t leave me there.
 That He knows me better than I know myself and knew I would face some of the hardest, most challenging battles during this season of my life.
 Knowing I would be unable to survive it all by relying on my own devices, He planted me in a city SURROUNDED with the support of a Godly, loving, family and place of belonging.

 Even before moving to Columbia, God began preparing and reshaping my heart towards the beauty and truth of what community brings.
 Truth that community, although not without challenges, can be a safe place to learn trust, vulnerability, respect, and love once again.
 Community, a family of people, that time and time again point me to truth and help turn my aching heart back to God and His unfailing promises.